jyates/jyates.github.com/_drafts/dynamic-schema-at-scale.md

  to parse the field and read it into our query engine, but also keep track of the requested type along side the unknown name.

- This lets us know, without scanning a single row, if the fields the customer is requesting could be present.
+ Thus, without scanning a single row, we know if the fields the customer is requesting could be present.
 We can also use this type information to suggest to the admin - who does the schema formalization - what type(s) probably describe the field.
-We also do some simple field parsing on unknown fields to attempt to identify what types it could be.
-This makes it wildly easy for admins to easily formalize the schema from customer fields.
+This makes it wildly easy for admins to easily formalize the schema from the way they already query the data.
+We could later, as part of our ingest pipeline, also do some simple field parsing on unknown fields to attempt to identify what types it could be.

 ### Nearline to Offline Query